twinstar6980/Twinning.Documentation/english/usage.md

 		Command notification time limit.
 If the vaild execution duration exceeds this value (in milliseconds) after a command has completed, a system notification will be pushed to alert the user to set up the configuration.
 Setting to null will disable notifications.

 > Each group of functions provided by the script has a corresponding configuration file, see the [Method](./method.md) section.

-## Using `Helper`'s advanced features

-* `Resource Forwarder`

-	This module provides a better file forwarding UI, which can filter the available options by inputting the file type and extension, and passes them to the `Modding Worker` for processing, making it more efficient and easier to use.

-	> Options are defined by the `Option Configuration` file in the module setting.

-	> The `launch_helper_forwarder.cmd` script in the home directory can quickly open the `Resource Forwarder`.
-Multiple files can be dragged onto the script and released to add additional arguments.

-* `Command Sender`

-	This module can visually select the methods you want to use and fill in the arguments.

-	> Methods are defined by the `Method Configuration` file in the module settings.

-* `Animation Viewer`

-	This module can view PopCap Animation (PAM) file.

-	1. Click the ⌈ Animation File ⌋ button on the right side of the text box in the upper right corner of the ⌈ Stage ⌋ column on this module page, and select the `*.pam.json` file in the pop-up window; or drag `*.pam.json` file from ⌈ Explorer ⌋ to the application window then drop.

-		> `*.pam.json` is obtained by decoding `*.pam` files by toolkit.

-	2. If the exploded view required for the animation is located in the same directory as the animation file, the animation can be rendered normally.
-Otherwise, you need to click the button on the right side of the ⌈ Image Directory ⌋ text box to select the directory where the exploded view is located.

-	3. Through other UI controls, you can select the sub-animation you want to play, adjust the playback interval and frame rate, set component filter items, etc.

-* `Package Builder`

-	This module can visually manage the `PvZ-2 Package Project` project.